Bob-Playground/WWDC-Stuff/WWDC-2020/10163-OC-Runtime-Changes/Transcript-Edited.md

 Hello and welcome to WWDC.
 Hi everyone, I’m Ben.

- I’m in the Languages and Runtimes team, and I’m going to talk to you about changes we’ve made this year in the Objective-C runtime in iOS and mac OS that significantly improve memory use.
+I’m in the **Languages and Runtimes team**, and I’m going to talk to you about changes we’ve made this year in the **Objective-C runtime** in *iOS* and *macOS* that **significantly improve memory use**.

 This talk is a little bit different to most.

- You shouldn’t need to change any of your code.
+You **shouldn’t need** to change any of your code.

- I’m not going to talk about any new APIs to learn this year or deprecation warnings to squash.
+I’m not going to talk about any new *APIs* to learn this year or deprecation *warnings* to squash.

- With any luck, you won’t need to do anything and your apps will just get faster.
+**With any luck, you won’t need to do anything and your apps will just get faster.**

 Why are we telling you about these improvements?
-Well, partly because we think they’re cool and interesting, but also because these kind of improvements in the runtime are only possible because our internal data structures are hidden behind APIs.
+Well, partly because we think they’re cool and interesting, but also because **these kind of improvements in the runtime are only possible because our internal data structures are hidden behind APIs**.

 When apps access these data structures directly, things get a little crashy.

 In this talk you’ll learn a few things to watch out for that might happen when someone else working on your codebase, not you obviously, access things that they shouldn’t.

- We’re gonna cover three changes in this session.
+We’re gonna cover **three changes** in this session.

- First, there’s a change in the data structures that the Objective-C runtime uses to track classes.
+- First, there’s a change in the data structures that the **Objective-C runtime** uses to track classes.
-Then we’ll take a look at changes to Objective-C method lists.
+- Then we’ll take a look at changes to **Objective-C method lists**.
-Finally, we’ll look at a change in how tagged pointers are represented.
+- Finally, we’ll look at a change in how **tagged pointers** are represented.

+# 1

 So, let’s start off with changes to the runtime data for classes.
  On disk, in your application binary, classes look like this.
 First, there’s the class object itself, which contains the information that's most frequently accessed: pointers to the metaclass, superclass, and the method cache.